A brilliant Xl of players who were born after James Milner’s debut

 The France Uner-21 international also became the youngest player to score for Lyon since Karim Benzema, who has done alright for himself…

 A product of Barcelona’s La Masia academy, Balde was linked with Liverpool and Chelsea in 2020 but ultimately decided to sign a new contract with a release clause of €500million.
 Yes, you read that correctly.

-The 18-year-old left-back has since made seven first-team appearances and is widely tipped to be Jordi Alba’s long-term successor at Camp Nou.
+The 19-year-old left-back is widely tipped to be Jordi Alba’s long-term successor at Camp Nou.